null

 Setup

-In each Ziplock bag add a few drops of paint.
+In each zip closure bag, add a few drops of paint.
 Start with one color in each corner of the bag.
 After the paint has been added, close the bag.
 You might find you need to double-bag if you are doing this activity inside.
-Use the tape to seal each bag.
-To make an immobilized bag you can use rolls of tape on the back of each bag to adhere them to the tray or any surface.
+Use tape to seal each bag.
+If you would like to make an immobilized bag you can use rolls of tape on the back of each bag to adhere them to the tray or any surface.

 This activity helps children learn and use motor skills to mix colors.
 Help your child identify the new colors being created when they mix them in each bag.
 Ask them what the names of the colors are.
 This creates an opportunity and a space for your child to be curious and ask questions.